 When swimming is a core part of your life, there are inherent traits that you acquire as a person, no matter where you are, and no matter why you swim:

 - Humbleness: the water is bigger than you, and always wins.
 You learn to respect that, and work with it.

 - Introspection: Swimming is a lonely sport, and disconnects you from everything in the outside world.
-It’s the time to reconnect with yourself and listen to your thoughts.
+Without even knowing it, you reconnect with yourself and listen to your thoughts.